 In the past year, Dollar General’s stock price is up 22 percent.
 Dollar Tree’s slumped 7 percent.

 Some argue the dollar stores aren’t a response to chronic poverty, but an instigator.
-“It creates an overall sense of the neighborhood being run-down,” said Stacy Mitchell, the co director of the Institute for Local Self-Reliance.
+In December, the Institute for Local Self-Reliance published a report arguing that dollar stores target poor urban neighborhoods.
+“It creates an overall sense of the neighborhood being run-down,” said Stacy Mitchell, the institute’s co-director.
 “It’s a recipe for locking in poverty rather than alleviating it.”